sosandroid/FRAM_MB85RC_I2C/README.md

 Supports 4K, 16K, 64K, 128K, 256K & 512K devices.
 Works for 1M devices when considering each device as 2 differents 512K devices

+For SPI chips, please have a look on [Christophe Persoz's repo](https://github.com/christophepersoz/FRAM_MB85RS_SPI)

 ## Features ##
 - Device settings detection (if Device ID feature is available)